<-Process Actions Go to ToC Profiles->

 1. Process1 sends a PA Request to Process2.

-2. Process2 analyses the PA Request and may find that PA Request can be performed,
+2. If Process2 finds that the PA Request can be performed,

 1. Then Process2 performs the PA Request and sends a PA Response to Process1.

-2. Else, Process2, sends a PA Response with an error code to Process1 signaling:
+2. Else, Process2, sends a PA Response with an error code to Process1.

-When a ProcessA in an M-InstanceA requests a ProcessB in a different M-InstanceB to perform a Process Action in M-InstanceB (Figure 3)
+Figure 3 depicts the case of a ProcessA in an M-InstanceA requesting a ProcessB in a different M-InstanceB to perform a Process Action in M-InstanceB.

 1. ProcessA1 sends a PA Request to Resolution ServiceA.